Buy Self-help legal documents

-Applications for day-to-day care of children are made to the Family Court, by applying for a parenting order under the CARE OF CHILDREN ACT 2004.
+Applications for day-to-day care of children in New Zealand are made to the Family Court, by applying for a parenting order under the CARE OF CHILDREN ACT 2004.

 When a parent has day-to-day care, this means the child lives with them on a daily basis, and the parent is responsible for everyday things, like making sure the child is safe, warm and properly fed, deciding what time they go to bed, and seeing that they get to school on time each day.